walterbender/Syllabi/edtech.md

 * What are the projected lifetime of use and utility of the candidate designs?
 * Are they all equally easy to maintain?
 * Can they be repaired?
 By whom?
+* Can they be reused or repurposed?
 * Are there environmental constraints on their operation?
+* Are they all suitable and safe for young children?

 <a name="FINALIZATION">
 13. FINALIZATION OF DESIGN